Star Wars: Episode II – Attack of the Clones: Writing

-After the mixed critical response to The Phantom Menace, George Lucas was hesitant to return to the writing desk.
+Despite its huge box office success, the polarizing critical and fan response to The Phantom Menace led George Lucas to rethink his creative decisions, as he was hesitant to return to the writing desk for the follow-up.
 In March 2000, just three months before the start of principal photography, Lucas finally completed his rough draft for Episode II.
 Lucas continued to iterate on his rough draft, producing a proper first and second draft.
 For help with the third draft, which would later become the shooting script, Lucas brought on Jonathan Hales, who had written several episodes of The Young Indiana Jones Chronicles for him, but had limited experience writing theatrical films.
 The final script was completed just three days before the start of principal photography.

 As an in-joke, the film's working title was Jar Jar's Great Adventure, a sarcastic reference to the negative fan response to the Episode I character.

 In writing The Empire Strikes Back, Lucas initially decided that Lando Calrissian was a clone and came from a planet of clones which caused the "Clone Wars" mentioned by Obi-Wan Kenobi in A New Hope; he later came up with an alternate concept of an army of clone shocktroopers from a remote planet which were used by the Republic as an army in the war that followed.